read these before you send me an email, post a question on my Yahoo

 due to the test being seeing limited, while lab tests do not have this

--Thanks to decades of observing and measurement, LCO knows that
+-Thanks to decades of observing and measurement by professionals, LCO knows that

 lab testing is superior.
 Properly lab-tested optics produce

 undercorrected mirrors when conditions are good.
 Thus, buyers should be highly suspicious